dialectica-dev-team/slender-github-explorer/README.md

 # Dialectica Front-end Assignment

-Front-end assigment for the position of Lead Front-End Engineer at [Dialectica](https://dialecticanet.com/).
+Front-end assignment for the position of Lead Front-End Engineer at [Dialectica](https://dialecticanet.com/).

 ## Overview